Contact Campus Ministry

-Gil Severiano is often found in the Campus Ministry office in the New McShane Campus Center with her amazing team of student interns.
-Together they help to bring forth Campus Ministry events, programs and ministries.
-Gil is passionate about advising the Pedro Arrupe Volunteers alongside Carol Gibney and provide opportunities for students to engage with the New York City community and have meaningful conversations about issues of our times.
-One of her favorite projects is the annual Day of Service at the Bronx is Blooming because no one loves to shovel "mulch" with 80 students more than her!
-Married to her high school sweetie, Jorge, she is a proud mother of three humans (Lauren, Gabi GSB MS 21' and Alex FCRH 14').
-She loves traveling (especially Portugal and Italy), gardening, cooking and entertaining, and her favorite event in CM is the annual Mardi Gras party!
-If you are in the new McShane Campus Center, come up and say hi!
+Gil Severiano is starting her 22nd year!
+She is often found in the Campus Ministry office in the new McShane Campus Center with her amazing team of student interns.
+Together they help bring forth Campus Ministry events, programs, and ministries.
+Gil is passionate about advising Pedro Arrupe Volunteers alongside Carol Gibney.
+PAV provides opportunities for students to engage with the New York City community through direct service projects and have meaningful conversations about issues of our times.
+One of her favorite project is the annual Trick or Treat event for neighborhood children on campus and watching our students have fun with them.
+She is married to her high school sweetheart, Jorge, and is a proud mother of three humans (Lauren, Gabi GSB MS 21', and Alex FCRH 14') and a new puppy Millie.
+She loves traveling (especially Portugal and Italy), gardening, cooking, and entertaining!
+If you are in the new McShane Campus Center, come up to 215 and say hi!

 Director of Campus Ministry Operations, Budget, and Community Engagement

 Available for: General Campus Ministry, Social Justice Advocacy